diyoyo/HAQRHelper/README.md

    **Don't leave the `TAG ID` field blank in the Home Assistant Companion app if you want this to work reliably!**

+5. As of `2023-11-25`, you can now click on the logo (or the QuickSettings tile) to launch an integrated ZXing QR Code reader that will trigger the HA event.

 # Credits

 I used **ChatGPT4** to generate most of the code, as well as drafts of the logo.